Clothing and Equipment

 Rabbit program fees do NOT include Mount Washington trail fees.
 If planning on skiing outside of Rabbit program days, consider purchasing a Nordic Season Pass from Mount Washington.
 Note their October 10 early bird deadline!)

 See Preparing for the Season for prices.

 Start-up Meeting Locations

 Mount Washington has asked us to meet with our groups away from the entrance to the Raven Lodge.
-Look for our red signs which will be posted every session (1 large Bunny Rabbit sign and Rabbits Level 1 – 4 group signs).
+Look for our red signs which will be posted every session (1 large Bunny Rabbit sign and Jack Rabbit Level 1 – 4 group signs).
 Coaches will be waiting at their respective sign.
 Typically coaches return to this area at the end of the session to regroup with parents unless other arrangements have been made.

 Contact with Coaches and the first week